Infineon/mtb-example-btstack-freertos-ess/README.md

 - **Bluetooth&reg; configurator:** Used for generating/modifying the Bluetooth&reg; LE GATT database.
 For detailed information on how to use it, see the [Bluetooth&reg; Configurator Guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_Bluetooth_Configurator_Guide_3-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d718a49017d99aaf5b231be).

+**Note:** For PSoC&trade; 6 Bluetooth&reg; LE based BSPs(CY8CKIT-062-BLE, CY8CPROTO-063-BLE, CYBLE-416045-EVAL) with support for AIROC&trade; BTSTACK, if you want to use bt-configurator tool, please select the option 'AIROC&trade; BTSTACK with Bluetooth&reg; LE only (CYW20829, PSoC&trade; 6 with CYW43xxx Connectivity device)' from the dropdown to select the device.
+Do not use the option 'PSoC&trade; Bluetooth&reg; LE Legacy Stack (PSoC&trade; 6-BLE)' since it is not compatible with AIROC&trade; BTSTACK.

 This code example is written in a way that is generic across multiple devices and platforms.
-The code example application runs on the Arm® Cortex® core of the PSoC&trade; 6 MCU device.
+The code example application runs on the Arm&reg; Cortex&reg; core of the MCU device.
 The functionality of the code example will remain the same on all the supported kits; the application was developed using the ModusToolbox &trade; software.

 This application demonstrates the Bluetooth&reg; LE peripheral capability of the supported kit.
 The simulated temperature value is sent over Bluetooth&reg; LE to a Central device, and to the UART as debug trace messages.
 This project demonstrates the following features: